 The final texture wrap setting we will look at is GL\CLAMP\TO\EDGE, which saturates the texture components to a range of zero to one.
 If a texture component goes outside of that range, it is set to zero or one, depending on which is closest to the original value.
 The visual effect of saturating the texture components is that the outside edge of the texture is repeated indefinitely when OpenGL samples outside the texture borders.
 This setting is useful when you have texture coordinates that are very near to the texture edges but you want to make sure that OpenGL doesn't sample a point over the texture edge (which can happen if you have the GL\LINEAR filter setting enabled).
-To see the effect of this setting, change the calls to glTexParameteri to the following:
+To see the effect of this setting, change the calls to glTexParameteri to the following (see 11-2.5.py for a full-code example in the source code documents):

-''' glTexParameteri(GL_TEXTURE_2D, GL_TEXTURE_WRAP_S, GL_CLAMP_TO_EDGE) glTexParameteri(GL_TEXTURE_2D, GL_TEXTURE_WRAP_T, GL_CLAMP_TO_EDGE) The following function is the Python equivalent of GL_CAMP_TO_EDGE:
+''' glTexParameteri(GL_TEXTURE_2D, GL_TEXTURE_WRAP_S, GL_CLAMP_TO_EDGE) glTexParameteri(GL_TEXTURE_2D, GL_TEXTURE_WRAP_T, GL_CLAMP_TO_EDGE)

+The following function is the Python equivalent of GL CAMP_TO_EDGE: '''

+'''

 def wrap_clamp_to_edge(component):

 if component > 1.0:

 return 1.0

 elif component < 0.0:

 return 0.0

 return component

 '''